isomerpages/govtech-stp/_periodic-commuting-arrangement/00a-pca-requirements-and-process.md

 ### **Arrival in Singapore**

+Employees without an entry approval under the PCA or other channels will be refused entry into Singapore.

 #### Post-Arrival Measures

 After immigration, employees will have to take their personal transport (e.g. motorbikes), private buses that only ferry Malaysian passengers who are serving SHN<sup>*</sup>, or taxis and private-hire cars directly from the immigration checkpoint to the declared SHN accommodation, without stopping at any other destination along the journey.
 They will need to identify themselves as a person/persons subject to a SHN when making the booking and when boarding the vehicle.
 When travelling in the taxi or private-hire car, they should sit alone in the back seat (if alone) and could sit together as 3 people in the back seats (family or individuals serving SHN at the same facility), with windows down and the air-conditioning turned off.
 The employee should not take public trains or buses or flag down a taxi while serving the SHN.
 Enforcement action may be taken if the employee is found to have not adhered to the transport advisory.